Policies & Procedures

 CR (Credit) Passing mark for non-letter-graded courses.
 Equivalent to B quality or better for graduate courses; no effect on GPA.
 Refer to Grading Options and Enrollment Status.

-NC (No Credit) Less than equivalent of B quality for a graduate, non-letter-graded course; no effect on GPA.
+NC (No Credit) Less than the equivalent of B quality for a graduate, non-letter-graded course; no effect on GPA.
 IP (In Progress) Interim mark for a course exceeding one semester.

 Grades of Incomplete should only be assigned in the case where work cannot be completed because of documented illness or some other emergency occurring after the 12th week of the semester.